fleet-sdk/docs/docs/transaction-building.md

 ## What is a box?

-Shortly a box is an **Extended Unspent Transaction Output (eUTxO)**, which extends the Bitcoin's **Unspent Transaction Output (UTxO)** data structure with tokens, registers, data, and smart contracts.
+Briefly stated, a box is an **Extended Unspent Transaction Output (eUTxO)** data structure that extends Bitcoin's **Unspent Transaction Output (UTxO)** beyond coins to include tokens, registers, data, and smart contracts.

-An Ergo Transaction is nothing more than a set of boxes.
+An Ergo Transaction is nothing more than changing boxes, inputs into outputs.

 :::info Note
 We will shorten "smart contract" to simply contract in the rest of this document.